Nevada Exemptions

 Put Years of Experience in Your Corner

 When filing for bankruptcy, there are a few exemptions in place that help protect some or all of your property.
+Learn more about our Bankruptcy services.

 • Joint filings: Generally in Nevada when spouses file together, each can claim the full exemption amount, which is informally referred to as “doubling," as long as both spouses had ownership interest.
+For more information, visit our Chapter 7 page.

 • Verify and list exemptions: To claim an exemption, you must list it on your official bankruptcy forms.
 You may qualify for non-standard exemptions or you may be required to meet certain qualification requirements.
+Check our Chapter 13 section for details.

 • Legal citations: Listed below are the statutes in the federal law or the Nevada Revised Statutes.